 If conservative therapy with ointment does not lead to healing and the complaints limit the quality of life, surgical therapy should be considered.
 In Germany, fissurectomy under anesthesia is the preferred procedure.
 During the operation, which can usually be performed on an outpatient basis, the anal fissure with its secondary formations (outpost fold and hypertrophic anal papilla) is completely excised.
 An open wound remains, which also releases wound secretions in the following 4-6 weeks.
 There is no risk to the sphincter muscle with this procedure, as only a very small scarred upper layer of the sphincter muscle has to be removed as well, which does not affect its function.

 The aim of this operation is to obtain a fresh wound tissue, which can also grow together well.
 Pain is always present and can last in varying intensity for up to 3 weeks.
 Taking painkillers during the first 3 days is therefore particularly important.
 It is also essential to prevent constipation.
-To achieve a better effect, the operation can be combined with Botox therapy or Platelet Rich Plasma.
+To achieve a better effect, the operation can be combined with BOTOX therapy.
 This operation should only be performed by proctological experts to avoid injury to the sphincter muscle.

 Anal vein thrombosis is a sudden event and can be very painful.
 It is a small blood clot in veins that run under the skin in the anal area.
 Synonyms include "anal thrombosis, perianal thrombosis, or perianal venous thrombosis."
 Mistakenly, the term "external hemorrhoid" is often used, but this is anatomically incorrect, as hemorrhoids are located in the anal canal, not on the outside.